Passed by the House April 15, 2021 Yeas 60 Nays 37

 (4) Staff support for the public health advisory board, including arranging meetings, must be provided by the department.

-(5) Legislative members of the public health advisory board may be reimbursed for travel expenses in accordance with RCW 44.04.120.
+44.04.120.
 Nonlegislative members are not entitled to be reimbursed for travel expenses if they are elected officials or are participating on behalf of an employer, governmental entity, or other organization.
-Any reimbursement for other nonlegislative members is subject to chapter 43.03 RCW.
+Any reimbursement for other nonlegislative members is subject to chapter

-(6) The public health advisory board is a class one group under chapter 43.03 RCW.
+(6) The public health advisory board is a class one group under chapter

-Sec.
-3. RCW 70.05.030 and 1995 c 43 s 6 are each amended to read as follows:
+70.05.030 and 1995 c 43 s 6 are each amended to read as follows:

-((In counties without a home rule charter, the board of county commissioners shall constitute the local board of health, unless the county is part of a health district pursuant to chapter 70.46 RCW.
+In counties without a home rule charter, the board of county commissioners shall constitute the local board of health, unless the county is part of a health district pursuant to chapter 70.46 RCW.
 The jurisdiction of the local board of health shall be coextensive with the boundaries of said county.
 The board of county commissioners may, at its discretion, adopt an ordinance expanding the size and composition of the board of health to include elected officials from cities and towns and persons other than elected officials as members so long as persons other than elected officials do not constitute a majority.
 An ordinance adopted under this section shall include provisions for the appointment, term, and compensation, or reimbursement of expenses.))

 (1) Except as provided in subsection (2) of this section, for counties without a home rule charter, the board of county commissioners and the members selected under (a) and (e) of this subsection, shall constitute the local board of health, unless the county is part of a health district pursuant to chapter 70.46 RCW.
-The jurisdiction of the local board of health shall be coextensive with the boundaries of the county.
+The jurisdiction of the local board of health shall be coextensive with the boundaries of the county. (a) The remaining board members must be persons who are not elected officials and must be selected from the following categories consistent with the requirements of this section and the rules adopted by the state board of health under section 8 of this act:

 (i) Public health, health care facilities, and providers.
 This category consists of persons practicing or employed in the county who are: